-How do we restore?
+How do i restore?

 The artwork is examined at the Restoration studio.
-Sometimes we do the research at the location of the art object concerned, if it is very large or heavy.
-Then we determine which restorator is most suitable: in particular cases, an interdisciplinary approach is best.
+Sometimes i do the research at the location of the art object concerned, if it is very large or heavy.
+Then i determine which restorator is most suitable: in particular cases, an interdisciplinary approach is best.
 If necessary, specific research is done (possibly with the ICN).
 This is obviously discussed with the client in advance because there may be additional costs involved.

 2. Preliminary cost estimate